DakotaLarson/BoxelScript/README.md

  ## Finances

-Community members will be able to support the creation of the project through Patreon.
-There may also be a PayPal link for one-time payments, and in the future a financial application created for the game.
+Community members will be able to support the creation of the project monthly through Patreon or one time donation through some other platform.
+This will be created once there has been progress worthy of contribution.
+The end goals of this project are not financially motivated.